duju211/tour_de_france_map/README.md

 # Idea

-Plot the routes of the last Tour de France editions onto a single map.
+Approximately in October the new route of the tour de France will be announced.
+In order to spark some excitement explore past editions a bit more, and plot all stages of past editions onto a single map.

 # Reproducibility